 Venclexta® & Low-doses of Cytarabine Effective in Elderly with Myeloid Leukemia

 The treatment combination consisting of Venclexta® (venetoclax) plus low-doses of the chemotherapy agent cytarabine appears to be an effective and tolerable treatment regimen for elderly patients with acute myeloid leukemia (AML) who are not eligible for intensive therapy.
-These results were presented at the 2016 annual meeting of the American Society of Hematology (ASH).
+These results were presented at the 2016 annual meeting of the American Society of Hematology (ASH) and updated in 2020.